Prices and information updated 09/2024

 This summer, my husband and I got to see one of the greatest sights in the United States: Niagara Falls!

-We were taking a vacation to western New York and while looking at a map, we discovered we were about an hour from the falls!
+We were taking a family vacation to western New York, and while looking at a map, we discovered that we were about an hour from the falls!
 So naturally, we packed up and made a day trip of it.
+We had the best time!

 10/10 would recommend this vacation for everyone, it was so beautiful!
 Let me introduce the park to you.